GeorgeVelikov/Surffee/surveys/db_builder/README.md

     > each line contains one of the personal information choices to be added
 1. choices
     > each line contains one of the choices to be added

+# Let me know if something's bad, doesn't work or you don't understand something - MW